 As agencies continue to announce return-to-office plans for employees, Federal News Network is regularly updating this page.
 If you have a tip about an agency’s return-to-office plans, please contact us by filling out this form.

-This story was last updated Sept.
-13 with details from the Labor Department, and Sept.
-12 with details from the State Department and the Education Department.
+This story was last updated Nov.
+30 with details from the Labor Department.
 See the chart and “Individual agency responses” section below for details.